 The Heroin Epidemic

-- Signs of heroin addiction
+- Parts of the brain heroin affects

-- What is the best way to treat heroin addiction?
+- Best way to treat heroin addiction

 - How heroin has changed over the years

 - Causes behind the epidemic

 - Why heroin users shy away from seeking help